beitang/Learning_Notes/ThePragmaticProgrammer.md

 -- View: A way to interpret the model.
 It subscribes to changes in the model and logical events from the controller.
 -- Controller: A way to control the view and provide the model with new data.
 It publishes events to both the model and the view.
 -- In advanced systems, it can be handy to have debugging views - specialized views that show you in-depth details of the model.
 Adding a facility to trace individual events can be a great time saver as well.

+---

+# Chapter 5: Bend or Break
+## Blackboards
+- Some key features of the blackboard approach are:
+-- None of the detectives needs to know of the existence of any other detective - they watch the board for new information and their findings.
+-- The detectives may be trained in different disciplines, may have different levels of education and expertise, and may not even work in the same precinct.
+They share a desire to solve the case, but that's all.
+-- Different detectives may come and go during the course of the process, and may work different shifts.
+-- There are no restrictions on what may be placed on the blackboard.
+It may be pictures, sentences, physical evidence, and so on.
+- We've worked on a number of projects that involved a workflow or distributed data gathering process.
+Which each, designing a solution around a simple blackboard model gave us a solid metaphor to work with: all of the features listed above using detectives are just as applicable to objects and code modules.
+- A blackboard system lets us decouple our objects from each other completely providing a forum where knowledge consumers and producers can exchange data anonymously and asynchronously.
+As you might guess, it also cuts down on the amount of code we have to write.
+- Blackboard Implementations
+-- Something miss reading
+- Tip 43: Use Blackboards to Coordinate Workflow
+-- We can use the blackboard to coordinate disparate facts and agents, while still maintaining independence and even isolation among participants.

+---

+# Chapter 6: While You Are Coding
+- Conventional wisdom says that once a project is in the coding phase, the work is mostly mechanical, transcribing the design into executable statements.
+We think that this attitude is the single biggest reason that many programs are ugly, inefficient, poorly structured, unmaintainable, and just plain wrong.
+- Coding is not mechanical.
+There are decisions to be made every minute -- decisions that require careful thought and judgment if the resulting program is to enjoy a long, accurate, and productive life.
+- Most of us can drive a car largely on autopilot - we don't explicitly command our foot to press a pendal, or our arms to turn the wheel - we just think "slow down and turn right."
+However, good, safe drivers are constantly reviewing the situation, checking for potential problems, and putting themselves into good positions in case the unexpected happens.
+The same is true of coding -- it may be largely routine, but keeping your wits about you could well prevent a disaster.